-Asset Class Target Asset Allocation (a) Real Rate of Return Arithmetic Basis (b) Long-Term Projected Rate of Return (a) x (b)
+Target Asset Long-Term Expected Real Rate of Return Arithmetic Basis Portfolio Long-Term Expected Rate of Return

-Broad US Equity 36.00% 4.80% 1.73%
+Asset Class Allocation (a) (b) (a) x (b)

+Domestic Equity 35.00% 6.68% 2.34%

-Broad International Equity 18.00% 6.05% 1.09%
+International Equity 18.00% 6.98% 1.26%

-Private Equity 12.00% 8.50% 1.02%
+Private Equity 10.00% 10.15% 1.02%

-Intermediate Bonds 23.40% 1.50% 0.35%
+Natural Resources 3.00% 4.09% 0.12%

-Core Real Estate 4.00% 4.50% 0.18%
+Core Real Estate 7.00% 5.38% 0.38%

+TIPS 3.00% 1.78% 0.05%

+Intermediate Duration Bonds 19.00% 2.15% 0.41%

-High Yield Bonds 2.60% 3.25% 0.08%
+High Yield Bonds 3.00% 4.36% 0.13%

-Non-Core Real Estate 4.00% 7.50% 0.30%
+Cash 2.00% 0.81% 0.02%

-Totals 100.00% 4.75%
+Totals 100.00% 5.73%

-Infl lation 3.25%
+In flation 2.50%

-Portfolio long-term projected rate of return return 8.00%
+Portfolio long-term expected rate of return 8.23

-^{}The portfolio long-term projected rate of return above of 8.00% differs from the total TRS long-term rate of return assumption of 7.75% (Discount Rate).
-The assumed rate of 7.75% is comprised of a 3.25% inflation rate and an expected long-term real rate of return of 4.50%.
+^{}The portfolio long-term expected rate of return above of 8.23% differs from the total TRS long-term rate of return assumption of 7.50% (Discount Rate).
+The assumed rate of 7.50% is comprised of a 2.50% inflation rate and an expected long-term real rate of return of 5.00%.

-The assumed long-term expected return on pension plan assets is reviewed as part of the regular experience studies prepared every four years for the System.
-The most recent analysis, performed for the period covering fiscal years 2009 through 2013, is outlined in a report dated May 1, 2014.
-Several factors are considered in evaluating the long-term rate of return assumption, including long term historical data, estimates inherent in current market data, and a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected return, net of investment expense and, inflation) were developed by the investment consultant for each major asset class.
-These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
-The capital market assumptions developed by the investment consultant are intended for use over a 10-year horizon and may not be useful in setting the long-term rate of return for funding pension plans which covers a longer time frame.
-The assumption is intended to be a long-term assumption and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.
-Best estimates of arithmetic real rates of return for each major asset class included in the System's target asset allocation as of June 30, 2017, is summarized in the above table.
+The long-term expected return on plan assets is reviewed as part of the regular experience studies prepared for the System.
+The most recent analysis, performed for the period covering fiscal years 2013 through 2017, is outlined in a report dated May 3, 2018.
+Several factors are considered in evaluating the long-term rate of return assumption, including long-term historical data, estimates inherent in current market data, and an analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation).
+Estimates of variability and correlations for each asset class, were developed by the System's investment consultant.
+These ranges were combined to develop the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
+The long-term rate of return assumption is intended to be a long-term assumption (30 to 50 years) and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.
+The average long term capital market assumptions published in the Survey of Capital Market Assumptions 2017 Edition by Horizon Actuarial Service, LLC, yield a median real return of 5.07%.
+Our recommended assumption of 5.00% for the real return reflects granting each source some degree of credibility.
+Combined with the 2.50% inflation assumption, the resulting nominal return is 7.50%.

-The discount rate (long-term rate of return assumption) used to measure the total pension liability was 7.75%.
+The discount rate (long-term rate of return assumption) used to measure the total pension liability was 7.50%.
 The projection of cash flows used to determine the discount rate assumed that contributions from participating plan members, employers, and non-employer contributing entities will be made based on the Board's funding policy, which establishes the contractually required rates under Montana State Code.
 These rates are shown in the following tables.
 In addition to these contributions the State general fund will contribute \$25 million annually to the System payable July 1st of each year.

-Based on those assumptions, the System's fiduciary net position was projected to be adequate to make all the projected future benefit payments of current plan members through the year 2122.
+Based on those assumptions, the System's fiduciary net position was projected to be adequate to make all the projected future benefit payments of current plan members through the year 2126.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+No municipal bond rate was used in determining the discount rate.